trailofbits/manticore/docs/verifier.rst

 Reverting properties
 ^^^^^^^^^^^^^^^^^^^^
-Sometimes it is difficult to detect that a revert has happened in an internal transaction. manticor-verifier allows to test for ALWAYS REVERTing property methdos.
+Sometimes it is difficult to detect that a revert has happened in an internal transaction. manticore-verifier allows to test for ALWAYS REVERTing property methods.
 Revert properties are property methods that must always REVERT.
 Reverting property are any property method that contains "revert".
 For example: